andrasq/node-q-utf8/Readme.md

 ### qutf8.JsonDecoder( encoding )

-this is an experiment, a work in progress.
-Over time it evolved into a work-alike of `require('string_decoder')`.
+this was an experiment in reassembly of split utf8 byte strings, and is still a work in progress.
+Over time it has evolved into a fast work-alike of `require('string_decoder')`.

 Change Log